 The front and rear brake pads must be checked for wear at the intervals specified in the periodic maintenance and lubrication chart.

+Front brake pads

 Each brake pad is provided with wear indicator grooves, which allow you to check the brake pad wear without having to disassemble the brake.
+To check the brake pad wear, check the wear indicator grooves.
 If a brake pad has worn to the point that the wear indicator grooves have almost disappeared, have a Yamaha dealer replace the brake pads as a set.